TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-Looks like the game crashed since last time.
-Consider sending developers the log file located at:
-%x

-If you experience repeated crashes, you might try to reset all your settings, which can be done from Settings->Reset to factory default

 - It would be nice if we didn't crash on loading a corrupted map, at least if we manage to hit an ensure before sigsegv

-- at least set config to main menu on crashing
-	- We could compare write dates of exit success with ensure failed to see if we can take the local config

 - Test on windows what's gonna happen if we try to host a server twice on the same port, also on linux